 Most Clicked News Stories on GlassMagazine.com*

-The Department of Justice announced that Ohio-based Basco Manufacturing Co. has agreed to pay $1.1 million to resolve allegations that it violated the False Claims Act by submitting false customs declarations to avoid paying duties on aluminum extrusions from China.
+The Department of Justice announced that Ohio-based Basco Manufacturing Co. has agreed to pay $1.1 million to resolve allegations that it violated the False Claims Act by submitting false customs declarations to avoid paying duties on aluminum extrusions from China, according to a Jan.
+14 Aluminum Extruders Council release.
 At the time of import, the extrusions were subject to combined antidumping and countervailing duties of more than 400 percent.

 The U.S. Court of International Trade upheld a ruling from the Department of Commerce that found curtainwall units and other parts of a curtainwall system were subject to the aluminum extrusion Antidumping and Countervailing Duty orders.

 C.R.
 Laurence Co. has expanded its Denver service center to operate as a CRL-U.S. Aluminum super center, now offering the full U.S. Aluminum line of architectural products and systems, with an extensive inventory of U.S. Aluminum storefront and entrance systems.
 Nathan Miller, U.S. Aluminum product specialist, and Dan Joella, CRL tech veteran, will spearhead a new in-house U.S. Aluminum Technical Service Department for the super center